pavopax/pavopax.github.io/_posts/2016-09-12-r-packages.md

 I'm keeping a list of R packages for a variety of applications.

-The goal is to exclude older versions of packages which have been replaced (eg, I exclude `reshape2` in favor of the newer `tidyr`).
+The goal is to keep this list fresh.
+Therefore, I exclude older versions of packages which have been replaced (eg, I exclude `reshape2` in favor of the newer `tidyr`).

 Naturally, there is a preference for [Hadley's](http://hadley.nz) packages.